On 26th June 50035 Ark Royal is the first loco across Falling Sands since December. Photo: Kenny Felstead

 "Everyone has worked very hard to get everything in order and introduce staff to new systems, and a huge thank you must go to bar managers Kevin and Andrea at their respective pubs for their hard work and dedication.
 Cheers to everyone involved in getting the pubs open and the beer flowing again!"

 Dan Shorthouse’s image shows the staff at The King and Castle, Kidderminster, all ready to take orders.
-Bill Griffiths’ image shows a happy group at the Railwayman’s Arms in Bridgnorth, the various household groupings here are suitably distanced.
+Bill Griffiths’ image shows a happy group at the Railwayman’s Arms in Bridgnorth, the various household groupings here are distanced by 1 metre.

 Harry Potter and the Hogwarts Express Promotion Train